Error and Disturbance as Irreversibility with Applications: Unified Definition, Wigner--Araki--Yanase Theorem and Out-of-Time-Order Correlator

-Second, we extend the Wigner\nd Araki\nd Yanase (WAY) theorem \cite{Wigner52,Araki60,Ozawa02m,Korzekwa13,Marvian12,Ahmadi13NJP,Tajima19,Tajima22,Kuramochi23,Mohammady23}, a universal restriction on measurement implementation under a conservation law, to a quantitative one for errors and disturbances of arbitrary definitions and arbitrary processes.
-While this subject has been actively studied, removing the limit on measures which the theorem can apply to\md in fact, the previous theorems have only used the Ozawa-type error \cite{Ozawa02m,Korzekwa13,Tajima19} and the gate fidelity error \cite{Tajima22} \md has remained an open problem.
-Hence, our result has solved it.
+Furthermore, our framework yields several important consequences. (i) we unify the existing frameworks: we can derive that of AKG, Ozawa, WSU, BLW, and LT from ours. (ii) we extend the Wigner--Araki--Yanase (WAY) theorem \cite{Wigner52,Araki60,Ozawa02m,Korzekwa13,Marvian12,Ahmadi13NJP,Tajima19,Tajima22,Kuramochi23,Mohammady23,Tajima25,Tajima25ARX}, a universal restriction on measurement under a conservation law, to a quantitative one for arbitrary definitions of error and disturbance and arbitrary quantum processes.
+While previous theorems have been limited to the Ozawa-type error \cite{Ozawa02m,Korzekwa13,Tajima19} and the gate fidelity error \cite{Tajima22}, we solved the open problem of extending it. (iii) we establish a fundamental link between the irreversibility and the out-of-time-ordered correlator (OTOC) \cite{Larkin69}, which is a measure of quantum chaos in high-energy and condensed matter physics \cite{Maldacena16}.
+The link allows us to provide a general bound on the OTOC when the scrambling dynamics obey a conservation law.

-Third, in high-energy and condensed matter physics, the OTOC has gained acceptance as a measure of quantum chaos and scrambling.
-However, its experimental evaluation remains challenging because of the definition\md non-time-ordered operator products\md causing the full potential of the theory and efficient setups yet to be revealed.
-We establish a simple experimental evaluation method for the OTOC that requires fewer measuring devices and only sampling at the end of the protocol.
-Additionally, we provide a general bound for the OTOC when the scrambling dynamics obey a conservation law.
+Our work paves the way for a direct application of decades of knowledge from non-equilibrium physics to foundations of quantum physics and high-energy physics.
+In particular, we propose a simple experimental method for evaluating the OTOC that only requires sampling at the end of the protocol.
+In a companion paper, we report a proof-of-principle experiment on a quantum computer that demonstrates the effectiveness of our method \cite{Emori25}.

-\ti{\textbf{Our formulation.\md}}In order to formulate error and disturbance as irreversibility, we construct irreversibility evaluation protocols (IEPs) for quantum processes.
+\ti{\textbf{Our formulation.\md}}In order to formulate error and disturbance as irreversibility, we construct irreversibility evaluation protocols (IEPs) for quantum processes in finite dimensional systems.
 Therefore, we begin by introducing the measure of irreversibility.

 \ti{Irreversibility of quantum processes:} So far, several methods of quantifying the irreversibility have been developed.
-Above all, the definition of irreversibility $\delta$ in Ref.~\cite{Tajima22} has the benefit that it encompasses a variety of irreversibility measures.
-As an instance, $\delta$ gives a minimum threshold for the entropy production \cite{Funo18} in stochastic thermodynamics, a lower bound for the entanglement fidelity error \cite{Watrous18} in quantum error correction, and a recovery error of the Petz recovery map \cite{Hayden04,Wilde15,Junge18}.
-For this reason, we adopt the one defined by Ref.~\cite{Tajima22}.
+Above all, the measure $\delta$ of irreversibility in Ref.~\cite{Tajima22} has the benefit that it encompasses a variety of irreversibility measures.
+As an instance, the measure $\delta$ gives a minimum threshold for the entropy production \cite{Funo18} in stochastic thermodynamics, a lower bound for the entanglement fidelity error \cite{Watrous18} in quantum error correction, and a recovery error of the Petz recovery map \cite{Hayden04,Wilde15,Junge18}.
+For this reason, we adopt the measure $\delta$ defined by Ref.~\cite{Tajima22}.